WeiliWw/VirHostMatcher-Net/README.md

 python VHiNet.py -q test_query2 -t 2 --short-contig -o tmp2 -n 5
 ```

-In both modes, VHiNet outputs a prediction file for each query virus into the specified directory.
+In both modes, VHiNet outputs a prediction file for each query virus to the specified directory.
 A prediction file is in .csv format where each row represents one candidate host with detailed taxanomic information and prediction score.
 Matrices of feature values are stored in a subdirectory `feature_values` under the output directory.